mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 What Happens At Next Login Of The Very First Ever Created User ?<br> ( The user account created as part of OS setup/install )
 ---------------------------------------------------------------------------------------------------------------
 <br>
-1. /etc/xdg/autostart/z_login.desktop calls script /usr/share/customscripts/z_login.sh
+1. /etc/xdg/autostart/z_login.desktop calls script /usr/share/customscripts/z_login.sh<br>
-2. Script checks for a filename( ~/.config/firstlogincomplete_DONOTDelete ) which will be missing and that triggers some actions
+2. Script checks for a filename( ~/.config/firstlogincomplete_DONOTDelete ) which will be missing and that triggers some actions<br>
-3. Trigger action: Enable Default Applets - Set Cinnamenu@json applet As The Default Main Menu
+3. Trigger action: Enable Default Applets - Set Cinnamenu@json applet As The Default Main Menu<br>
-4. Filename ~/.config/firstlogincomplete_DONOTDelete will now get created, so going forward trigger function not applied again
+4. Filename ~/.config/firstlogincomplete_DONOTDelete will now get created, so going forward trigger function not applied again<br>

 -----------------------------------------------------
 What Happens At Login Of Subsequently Created Users?